 It only takes one hot summer to convince you that air conditioning is a good idea for your build project.
 And while good quality modern homes are being designed in a way to prevent overheating, incorporating a cooling system is no bad idea if you have the budget for it in your build.

-If you choose to include an air conditioning system, you will need to ensure that it suits your needs.
-This is particularly important given the running costs.
+However, if you choose to include an air conditioning system, you will need to ensure that it suits your needs.
 Air conditioning units do have a relatively high efficiency rating, but they are also dependent on electricity and therefore can have a high running cost.

 Here we take a look at the air conditioning options available, highlighting their advantages and disadvantages.

 What Types of Air Conditioning are Available for the Home?

 Air conditioning is not a one-size-fits-all solution.
 There are a number of options from portable units to fully integrated units that cover the whole home.

 The simplest air conditioning unit is the portable unit.
 They are an all-in-one unit that is typically around the same size as a large kitchen bin.
 The unit is simply plugged into a wall socket and can operate anywhere in the home — you’ll be able to move it from room to room as required.
 There is the requirement to place a duct out a window to expel the resultant warm air to the outside and you will also require a container to capture the condensation produced.